-\paragraph{Impact of different meta-paths:} To explore the different contributions of different meta-paths to the final recommendation performance, we demonstrate the effect of various combinations of meta-paths in Figure \ref{result_metapath}.
-On the base of user-item interactions, the addition of some meta-paths can increase the recommendation accuracy (e.g., $UICIU$ + $ICI$ in the Amazon dataset, and $UICiIU$ + $ICiI$ in the YELP dataset), while the addition of some other meta-paths may decrease the performance of recommendation (e.g., $UIAIU$ + $IAI$ in the Douban dataset and $UICaIU$ + $ICaI$ in the YELP dataset).
-Actually, the addition of meta-paths brings not only useful information but also noise which may influence the effect of original model.
-Thus, we need to search for the most suitable meta-paths in new datasets for a better recommendation performance.
+To explore the different contributions of different meta-paths to the final recommendation performance, we demonstrate the effect of various meta-paths combinations in Figure \ref{result_metapath}.
+Based on user-item interactions, the addition of some meta-paths can increase the recommendation accuracy (e.g., $UICIU$ + $ICI$ in the Amazon dataset, and $UICiIU$ + $ICiI$ in the YELP dataset), while the addition of some other meta-paths may decrease the recommendation performance (e.g., $UIAIU$ + $IAI$ in the Douban dataset and $UICaIU$ + $ICaI$ in the YELP dataset).
+Actually, the addition of meta-paths brings not only useful information but also noise, which may influence the effect of the original model.
+Thus, we need to search for the most suitable meta-paths in new datasets for better recommendation performance.